 Quantium has a data sharing ecosystem known as Quantium Health Outcomes – this venture is specifically designed to increase data transparency across the medical industry, enabling better decision-making and healthcare delivery.
 Beyond their obvious analytics prowess, Quantium also partners with two charities – the Smith Family and My Choices Foundation – to ensure they’re having a positive global impact, not only on businesses but also on social issues.

 One of the best known analytics organisations in the world, North Carolina-based SAS has been delivering solutions since the 1970’s and has had a foot in the Australian market for more than 20 years.
-With over 150 products designed to enable better corporate decision-making, SAS strives to help aid business transformation through data analytics.
+With over 150 products designed to enable better corporate decision-making, SAS strives to help aid business transformation through data analytics and AI.

 With such an extensive product range to choose from, customers have complete agency in their own data management – simply implement SAS’ technology and handle all the data analysis in-house.
 However, though SAS’ primary offering is its technologies, the company does also offer specialist business consulting for organisations that are in need of help or advice.